codevfllc/CodeVF-CLI/README.md

 - Real-time chat in your terminal
 - Engineer can request to run commands (with your approval)
 - Engineer can request to view files (with your approval)
+- Securely share a local port over the internet with `/tunnel <port>` when asked
 - Track credit usage in real-time
 - Rate the engineer when done